scylladb/scylladb/docs/using-scylla/features-open-source.rst

     the implementation of Raft, schema changes in ScyllaDB are safe, including concurrent schema updates.
     This feature is experimental in version 5.0 and needs to be explicitly enabled.

-  * :doc:`scylla-sstable tool </operating-scylla/admin-tools/scylla-sstable/>` - An admin tool that allows you to examine the content of SStables by performing operations such as dumping the content of SStables, generating a histogram, validating the content of SStables, and more.
+  * :doc:`Scylla SStable tool </operating-scylla/admin-tools/scylla-sstable/>` - An admin tool that allows you to examine the content of SStables by performing operations such as dumping the content of SStables, generating a histogram, validating the content of SStables, and more.
-  * :doc:`scylla-types tool </operating-scylla/admin-tools/scylla-types/>` - An admin tool that allows you to examine raw values obtained from SStables, logs, coredumps, etc., by printing, validating or comparing the values.
+  * :doc:`Scylla Types tool </operating-scylla/admin-tools/scylla-types/>` - An admin tool that allows you to examine raw values obtained from SStables, logs, coredumps, etc., by printing, validating or comparing the values.
   * :doc:`Virtual Tables </operating-scylla/admin-tools/virtual-tables/>` - Tables that retrieve system-level information by generating their contents on-the-fly when queried.

 		* Virtual table for configuration - ``system.config``, allows you to query and update configuration over CQL.